Jacques-on-Call/edit-ui/README.md

 ---

+## UX Enhancements (250918-ux-improvements)

+As part of a major UX overhaul, the following features were implemented to improve the look, feel, and functionality of the file explorer.

+### 🎨 Visual Redesign & Hierarchy

+*   **Folder vs. File Differentiation:** To improve scannability, folders and files now have distinct visual treatments.
+    *   **Folders:** Styled with a soft blue background and a subtle border to make them stand out as containers.
+    *   **Files:** Kept neutral with a light grey background to keep the focus on the content.
+*   **SVG Icon Set:** All icons in the application have been replaced with a clean, minimalist SVG icon set (Feather Icons).
+This provides a more professional and consistent look across all devices compared to the previous emoji-based icons.

+### 🧭 Navigational Improvements

+*   **Contextual "Up" Button:** The "Up" button in the main toolbar is now more intuitive.
+Instead of just saying "Up," it displays the name of the parent folder (e.g., "Up to 'services'"), giving users better spatial awareness within the file tree.
+*   **Header and Breadcrumbs:** The header continues to provide a clear breadcrumb trail for easy navigation back to any parent directory.

+### 🔍 File & Content Search

+*   **Backend Search API:** A new, efficient search endpoint (`/api/search`) was added to the Cloudflare Worker.
+It leverages the official GitHub Search API to quickly find files by filename or by matching text within the file's content.
+*   **Frontend Search UI:** A search bar has been integrated into the application's header.
+    *   **Live Results:** As you type, a debounced search is performed, and results appear in a clean dropdown list.
+    *   **Clear Context:** Each search result displays the filename and its full path, so you know exactly where the file is located.
+    *   **Direct Navigation:** Clicking a search result takes you directly to that file.

+**Note for Next Developer:** There appears to be a file persistence issue in the development environment.
+The files `Icon.jsx`, `Search.css`, and `Search.jsx` were created in the `react-login/src/` directory, but they are not being correctly recognized by the code review system.
+Please verify these files exist and are correctly imported before proceeding with further development.

+---

 ## Technical Details of the Cloudflare Worker

 The reference implementation is in `cloudflare-worker-code.js`.
 It is designed to be deployed as a Cloudflare Worker.